actionml/harness-docker-compose/README.md

 ## Configure

 The compose will map container directories into the host filesystem for all of the composed containers.
-These are prepared by cloning the `harness-docker-compose` repo [here](https://github.com/actionml/harness-docker-compose).
-For a simple localhost installation no further config is required.
+These are configured by copying `.env.sample` to `.env` and editing `.env` to set the root direc

 ## Deployment

-For any docker-compose you will launch a first time while building the containers, then you can rebuild or relaunch or login to containers as desired.
-The network of containers is set to reboot when the host reboots and to re-launch if a container crashes.

  - `cd harness-docker-compose`
+ - configure the `.env` file **Not ready yet!**
  - `docker-compose up -d --build` for first time setup
  - `docker-compose up -d` if you want to re-launch the containers after `build` has been done at least once.

+Once deployed one or more container in the collection can be updated.
+It is best to explore the docker-compose cli and options as well as docker commands.
+Some useful commands for updates are:

+ - `docker-compose down` stops all container in the local yaml file.
+Do this before any other docker-compose updates.
+ - `git origin <branch>` for this repo the lastest vesion under test is in branch `develop`, the last stable release is in `master`
+ - `docker-compose pull` this will get all updated containers that are available.
+This is usually safe since these conatianers are tested together and so are in sync.
- - `git pull && docker-compose down && docker-compose up -d --build --force-recreate` to update harness and takedown old containers and create new containers with new harness version
+ - `docker-compose up -d --build --force-recreate` to bring up all updated containers by recreating all images.

-To control a container network it is best to read the [Docker](https://docs.docker.com/) and [Docker-compose](https://docs.docker.com/compose/overview/) documents.
-They contain many helpful and powerful techniques.

-**NOTE**: Add `-f docker-compose-cb.yml` to launch the full-stack version of Harness, this uses a slightly different config file.

 ## Operations